Walk 2 Brimmon Wood & Kerry

 If you are starting at the pub, The Railway, it is here on the right in Old Kerry Road.
 If you have arrived by train, pick up the walk at Brimmon Lane (see below).

 Turn sharp left here (SO 114904) follow the path along the top of the wood.
 Go through the field gate ahead and continue in the same direction with the hedge on your left.
-Go through four more field gates until you come to a half- timbered house, Shwrwd.
+Go through three more field gates until you come to a half- timbered house, Shwrwd.

 Walk up the drive to the right and continue until you reach the road.
 Turn right and go up the road until you reach a T junction.
-Cross the road and go up the bank and over the stile immediately in front of you.
+Cross the road and go up the bank and through the gate immediately in front of you.
 Carry straight on through the field with the hedge on your right, go down the dip, through the field gate and up the hill following the hedge straight on to another field gate visible at the top.
 Go through the gate and bear left towards another field gate across the field under an oak tree.
 Go through with the fence/hedge on your left, straight ahead to the end of the field.

 Go through the gate on your left, then immediately turn sharp right and through the right hand one of the two field gates.
 Follow the track, between two fences, and down through the next right hand field gate and then head straight down the dip in the field ahead of you in the direction of the white house on the hill facing you.